-This course is an overview of Catholic Social Justice.
-This includes an explanation of the Church's Social Justice teachings and how we, as Catholics, respond to: poverty, racism, war and peace, right to life, etc.

-The Papal Encyclicals, documents from the USCCB,

-and Sacred Scripture will be the basis of study for these topics.
+This course is an overview of Catholic Social Teaching.
+This includes an explanation of the Church's Social teachings and how we, as Catholics, respond to the different moral challenges in our society.
+The Catechism of the Catholic Church, the Compendium of Social Doctrine, Papal Encyclicals, documents from the USCCB, and Sacred Scripture will be the basis of study for these topics.
 The Themes of Social Justice: The Dignity of the Human Person, The Call to Family, Community and Participation, Rights & Responsibilities, Preferential Option for the Poor and Vulnerable, The Dignity of Work and Workers, Solidarity and Care for the Earth will be studied.